fafafariba/seek/README.md

 # Seek
 Seek is a simple yet elegant Javascript based word game.
-Players are given a set of letters and must find as many words as possible in the time alloted.
+Players are given a set of letters and must find as many words as possible in the time allotted.
 ![alt tag](https://fafafariba.github.io/seek/assets/seek_demo.mov)

 ## User Interface